-In addition to the seminal papers on herd behaviour and informational cascades (Banerjee, 1992; Bikhchandani et al., 1992), even more recently a paper on word-of-mouth learning (Banerjee and Fudenberg, 2004) notes that the inefficient herding of the standard models does not occur if some agents are forced to use their own private information.
+In addition to the seminal papers on herd behaviour and informational cascades (Banerjee, 1992; Bikhchandani et al., 1992), even more recently a paper on word-ofmouth learning (Banerjee and Fudenberg, 2004) note that the inefficient herding of the standard models does not occur if some agents are forced to use their own private information.
 Nevertheless, earlier literature did not provide any model capturing this feature.
 Therefore, in order to fill this gap, we develop a new specification departing from the standard model as advanced in BHW.
 We retain the main features of the original model.
 We have a population of $I = \{1, ..., N\}$ individuals.
-Each individual $i \in N$ has to decide whether to adopt a specific behaviour, for example, whether to adopt a new technology or not.
+Each individual $i \in N$ has to decide whether to adopt or not a specific behaviour, for example, the adoption or not of a new technology.
 All individuals make their choices in a sequential and exogenously determined order.
 The gain of adopting, V, is the same for all $i \in N$ and is either zero or one.
 These two events have the same ex-ante probability to occur.